This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I had never had a dressing that contained sausage until this one.
 I was blown away by just how much flavor the sage sausage adds.
 The ciabatta adds such wonderful texture and flavor too.
-There’s no question, this is one fantastic dressing.
+There’s no question, this baked ciabatta and sausage dressing is just fantastic.

 Also try my more traditional Thanksgiving Day dressing.

-- 2 tablespoons freshly chopped parsley, plus more for garnish
+- 2 tablespoons parsley chopped, plus more for garnish

 - 2 teaspoons dried rosemary